basking-in-the-sun2000/solar-logger/README.md

 #### Grafana files:
+Import the dashboards in the Dashboards > Browse > Import (button on the right top)
 - `dashboard.json` is the main dashboard for the logger
+	- Will ask for you to set the variables besides the db locations
+		- tzone - your local timezone
+		- solcast_adj - if you need to adjust the forecast,  1.0 doesn't change it
+		- peak_I - the maximum current the inverter produces
-- `solar.json` is the detail view dashboard for the logger
+- `Solar.json` is the detail view dashboard for the logger
-- `status.json` shows the historical values of the status registers
+- `Status.json` shows the historical values of the status registers
+- `loads.json` shows information about the loads for the diverter
+- `info.json` provides a snapshot of the current values of the inverter
  - `data_sources.json` has information to setup the data sources for grafana

 ### Setup